How to Write a Business Email

 remove formatting gmail-1.png

-Remove formatting: If you are pasting text into your email it is vital you use the remove formatting function.
-Otherwise, you will paste the text styles and it will be obvious to your reader that you copied and pasted that text.
-To use this function select the text you want to remove formatting.
+If you are pasting text into your email, it is vital that you use the remove formatting function.
+Otherwise, you will paste the text styles, and it will be obvious to your reader that you copied and pasted that text.
+To use this function, select the text you want to remove formatting.
 Then click the remove formatting button.

 Let's dissect each section of a business email to highlight best practices for you to implement in your writing.